 When you go solar, you effectively install a small power plant on your roof to replace the electricity you get from B.C.
 Hydro.
 That means homeowners with high electricity rates from their utility are the ones who save the most when they switch to home solar power.
 For people who don’t want to rely on a centralized power source this may be important.
 If there is a black out and if you have a solar power generator you may not be effected.

-Solar Power In Vancouver
+Solar Roofing In Vancouver

 If you want to install solar power because you want to reduce your carbon footprint there won’t be much difference if you live in British Columbia because over the long term, the carbon footprint of hydro power isn’t much different from solar.
 Hydro power uses water and floods entire valleys while solar panels requires large amounts of energy and toxic chemicals for the manufacturing process.